top of page

 10. Know and obey local dive laws and regulations, including fish and game and dive flag laws.

-Safe Diving Practices.
+PADI Safe Technical Diving Practices

 This is a statement in which you are informed of the established safe diving practices for technical diving.
 These practices have been compiled for your review and acknowledgement to increase your safety in diving.
 Your signature on this statement is required as proof that you are aware of these accepted technical diving practices.
 Read and discuss the statement prior to signing it.